integrativesoft/lara/README.md

 >*"It is similar to server-side Blazor, but is much more lightweight and easier to install.
 For example, while any type of Blazor requires a whole SDK, Lara is just a NuGet package."* [ScientificProgrammer.net](https://scientificprogrammer.net/2019/08/18/pros-and-cons-of-blazor-for-web-development/?pagename=pros-and-cons-of-blazor)

-**Lara** is a library for developing web user interfaces and web services.
+**Lara** is a library for developing web user interfaces with server-side rendering.
 Lara gives you full control of the client's HTML Document Object Model (DOM) from the server in C#.

+## How does Lara work?

+Whenever the browser triggers a registered event (e.g. click on a button), it sends to the server a message saying that the button was clicked.
+The server executes the code associated with the event, manipulating the server's copy of the page, and replies a JSON message with the delta between server and client.

 The source code contains a [sample project](https://github.com/integrativesoft/lara/tree/master/src/SampleProject).
 The documentation is available in the [wiki](https://github.com/integrativesoft/lara/wiki).